InsertKoinIO/koin/README.md

 ## Getting Started

-You can check the [getting started section](insert-koin.io/docs/1.0/getting-started/introduction/) from our website, to discover Koin with the favorite platofrm.
+You can check the [getting started section](https://insert-koin.io/docs/1.0/getting-started/introduction/) from our website, to discover Koin with the favorite platform.
 Or follow the snippets below.

 ### Actual Version